 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the School Board's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balance facilitate this comparison between governmental funds and governmental activities.
+Both the governmental fund statement of revenues, expenditures and changes in fund balance facilitate this comparison between governmental funds and governmental activities.
 These reconciliations are on pages 16 and 18, respectively.